Cardinals–Cubs rivalry: First meetings in 19th century World Series

 In his book, Before They Were Cardinals, Jon David Cash speculates that the economic trade rivalry between the cities of Chicago and St. Louis led to the formation of the St. Louis Brown Stockings in 1875 to compete with the Chicago White Stockings.
-The Brown Stockings would later fold and reemerge in 1882 when the Cardinals (as the Browns), met the Cubs (as the White Stockings), in a pair of pre-World Series matchups between American Association champion St. Louis and NL champion Chicago.
+The Brown Stockings would later fold and reemerge in 1882 when the Cardinals (as the Browns), met the Cubs (as the White Stockings), in a pair of pre-World Series matchups between AA champion St. Louis and NL champion Chicago.

 First meeting

 The first series meeting between the two teams was actually played in four cities — not only St. Louis and Chicago, but also Pittsburgh and Cincinnati.
 On October 15, Browns manager Charles Comiskey pulled his team off the field in the 6th inning in protest of umpire Dave Sullivan's call.
 The White Stockings were in the lead at the time 5–4 and were declared a winner on forfeit.
 Behind pitcher Dave Foutz, St. Louis defeated Chicago 13–4 in Game 7.
 The Browns claimed the Game 2 forfeit didn't count and therefore claimed the championship.
 The two clubs split the $1000 prize.